patchew-project/qemu/docs/system/riscv/virt.rst

   having AIA IMSIC (i.e. "aia=aplic-imsic" selected).
 When not specified, the default number of per-HART VS-level AIA IMSIC pages is 0.

+- iopmp=[on|off]

+  When this option is "on", an IOPMP device is added to machine.
+It checks dma operations from the generic PCIe host bridge.
+This option is assumed to be "off".

+- iopmp_cascade=[on|off]

+  When this option is "on", a second IOPMP device which is cascaded by first IOPMP device is added to machine.
+When IOPMP option is "off", this option has no effect.
+This option is assumed to be "off".

 Running Linux kernel
 --------------------